What is sinusitis?

 If you want to try nasal irrigation, here is the correct technique.

-Step one is preparing the saline.
+Step one: Preparing the saline.
 Use distilled, sterile, or boiled (then cooled) water – never use tap water directly!
 Pathogens in tap water can cause serious infections.
 Saline concentration: for isotonic solution use 9 g salt (about 1 heaped teaspoon) per 1 liter of water; for hypertonic solution use 20–30 g salt per 1 liter of water.
 You can also use ready-made irrigation solutions available at pharmacies.

-Step two is correct temperature.
+Step two: Correct temperature.
 The solution should be lukewarm, body-temperature (about 37°C).
 Water that is too cold or too hot can be uncomfortable.

-Step three is proper posture.
+Step three: Proper posture.
 Lean forward over the sink and tilt your head slightly to one side.
 Place the tip of the irrigation device into one nostril and gently pour the solution in.
 The fluid will flow through the nasal cavity and out the other nostril (or mouth).

-Step four is repetition.
+Step four: Repetition.
 Rinse both nostrils, then blow your nose gently – but not too hard, as this can create pressure waves in the sinuses.

 Home salt therapy with the SaltDome device